DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 **Input**: Working implementation of core use cases from Phase 2
 **Output**: Refined and optimized application with improved quality and performance

-> **Phase Summary**: Focus on component-level refinement using Cursor Agent, refactor code for quality and performance, keep documentation updated, and gather feedback for the next iteration cycle.
+> **Phase Summary**: Focus on component-level refinement using cost-effective tools like Cursor or Copilot in VS Code, narrowly targeting just a few files at a time.
+Refactor code for quality and performance, keep documentation updated, and gather feedback for the next iteration cycle.

 ### Process Steps:

 1. **Component-Level Refinement**
-   - Use Cursor Agent to focus on specific components
+   - Use cheaper agentic assistants like Cursor or Copilot in VS Code
+   - Focus narrowly on just a few files at a time
    - Improve code quality and performance
    - Add edge case handling and error recovery
    - Enhance component documentation